Skip to main content

 Galinha à Zambeziana

-Zambezi-style chicken marinated in coconut milk, lime, and peri-peri, then grilled over charcoal.
-Highlights coconut-rich curries from northern Mozambique.
+Zambezi-style chicken, marinated in coconut milk, lime and peri-peri, then grilled over charcoal.
+It's a taste of the coconut-heavy cooking of northern Mozambique.

 Rissóis